jpmalley/jpmalley/README.md

-### Hi there.

-I'm a **developer** with a **design background** who can build a website from the ground up and make it look fantastic.
-In addition to a wealth of technical skills, I also pride myself on being a **strong communicator** who can break down complex topics without judgement or jargon.

-I spent the last 5 years as a developer, **technical project manager**, and technology department head at an ecommerce company that did $60M per year in revenue.
-I'm looking for my next opportunity so here are some of my best work examples:

 ### Hi there 👋

 I'm a **developer** 👨‍💻 with a **design background** 👨‍🎨 who can build a website from the ground up and make it look fantastic 💅.
 In addition to a wealth of technical skills, I also pride myself on being a **strong communicator** who can break down complex topics without judgement or jargon.